HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_enabling_community_debug.md

 3. Apply the changes.

-    Upgrade the deployment by following the instructions in [Applying configuration changes in Docker](apply_configchanges_docker.md).
+    Upgrade the deployment by following the instructions in [Applying configuration changes in Kubernetes or Openshift](apply_configchanges_kubernetes.md).

 4. Run the following command to open the ConfigMap.